Shopping in a retail store: Your consumer rights in Germany

 The price displayed includes VAT.

-You are not entitled to insist on purchasing the product at the price shown on the price tag.
+You are not entitled to insist on buying the product at the price indicated on the price tag.

 The retailer is required to provide you with a receipt, although you are not obligated to accept it.